kigawas/blog/content/posts/y-combinator-in-python.md

 ### The evaluation problem we saw

 Wait, what is this?
-I'm sorry I forgot to mention this.
+I'm sorry I forgot to mention the error.
 It has something to do with the way how a programming language evaluates arguments passed into a function.

 Let's say you have functions like: